Q What is cabbage root fly?

 Digging in autumn may help to destroy many overwintering pupa or expose them to birds.

 Starting plants off in pots, trays and cells will help as you will be planting out a bigger, stronger plant free of the pest.
-Getting a plant off to a good start improves its chances of standing up
+Getting a plant off to a good start improves its chances of standing up to later attacks.

 Q Will crop rotation help prevent cabbage root fly?